Image

 • Deeper Discount 4 (Promotional Rate)

-The next step is to set the levels of occupancy which closes each rate.
+Set the levels of occupancy which closes each rate

 • 0-50% rooms sold — Demand is low, so all rates are available.